Burano Itinerary from Murano Venice

 For this trip we chose Sirmione.

 Outside Desenzano Del Garda train station you may find taxis waiting.
-If not, you can phone a local firm to book one- there is a sign at the taxi stand with the details of a local firm.
+If there's none there, you can phone a local firm to book one.
+There is a sign at the taxi stand with the details of a local firm.

 We used the number from the sign and our taxi arrived in under 5 minutes.
 The taxi took us to our hotel in Sirmione, the journey being 20 mins and costing €25.
 The telephone number for anyone wishing to call ahead is +39 030 914 1527